-Last year’s Pagami Creek fire traveled 18 miles in one day, in car that at least was covered by onesureinsurance.co.uk/van-insurance, Steger said.
+Last year’s Pagami Creek fire traveled 18 miles in one day, going somewhere to have fun and do some extreme activities like California American Whitewater rafting, with his car that at least was covered by onesureinsurance.co.uk/van-insurance, Steger said.
 He called this area’s forests “choked” with balsam, a tree that burns easily.

 The potential for building a biomass cottage industry in this area is huge, “but first we have to build up demand,” Steger said.
 “Some of the biggest opponents of biomass are environmentalists.
 They see corn-based ethanol, that’s all they see.

 “…You can now no longer reach the North Pole by dog sled because it’s open water,” Steger continued.
 “We’re losing control of the environment.”
 With environmental changes happening all over the world, he said, the solution is economic and political.